 Students must complete 24 credits of electives in Political Science, 6 credits of electives should be used to fulfill the University Writing Requirements.
 Political Science electives should include a sufficient number of 300 – 400 level electives to fulfill the University requirement of 300 – 400 level coursework.

-Students must complete the Junior Writing Portfolio, and two Writing in the Major courses.
+Students must complete the University Writing Portfolio, and two Writing in the Major courses.
 For online students, the Writing in the Major requirement will be fulfilled by taking two courses from the list below:

 - POL_S 404 [M] – The Judicial Process